The Homecare Deficit 2025: Why the Sector Is at Breaking Point and How Unique Homecare Is Fighting Back!

 What needs to change across the system

-Local Authorities also need to recognise that high-quality home care saves them and the NHS money long term.
+Local Authorities must also recognise that high-quality home care saves money long term.
 Keeping people well at home reduces hospital admissions, shortens discharge delays and prevents avoidable deterioration.
-Cheap care is not cheap.
-It simply stores up bigger costs for later.
+Cheap care is not cheap — it simply stores up bigger costs for later.

 How Unique Homecare is moving forward